 In addition, Mr. Bartsch is an experienced pilot and has extensive legal and regulatory experience.
-Mr. Bartsch has formal qualifications in law, education, science and is the author of the definitive legal textbook on aviation law.
-Mr Bartsch is an international aviation safety consultant and senior visiting fellow with the School of Aviation at the University of NSW.
+Mr. Bartsch has formal qualifications in law, education and science, and is the author of the definitive legal textbook on aviation law.
+Mr. Bartsch is an international aviation safety consultant and senior visiting fellow with the Department of Aviation at the University of New South Wales.

+7. LEE THIAN SOO

+Non-Executive Director
-LEE THIAN SOO Non-Executive Director Appointed 27 June 2003 and re-appointed 16 November 2006 and 25 November 2009.

-Mr. Lee has extensive international business experience and currently is the Chairman and owner of a company supplying specialty medical devices, systems and drugs to healthcare institutions in the ASEAN region.
+Appointed 27 June 2003 and re-appointed 16 November 2006, 25 November 2009 and 27 November 2012 Mr. Lee has extensive international business experience and currently is the Chairman and owner of a company supplying specialty medical devices, systems and drugs to healthcare institutions in the ASEAN region.
 He is also on the board of a biomedical company and a mobile/internet gaming company.

 Mr. Lee was one of the founding shareholders and directors of Rex.